EwDosbox/PlatBorne/Concepts, Presentation, Lore/LORE.md

 - You are not My Little Pogchamp
 - You need to kill me, Muppet, not yourself
 - Skill issue
-- The only thing I know for real You are dead again , how
+- The only thing I know for real You are dead again , how???
 - zzz
 ### EPILOG
 You have killed that nasty insect that was stopping your way to achieving your ultimate goal.
 Now, leaving London, you feel fresh wind blowing on your hat.
 You look at the sky, your heart and blood boiling.
 The moon is still red.
 Yet that doesn't stop you.
 You feel determined to kill every, single, monster that crosses your path.
 You step outside of London's border...